 The economy is a very important consideration in all current and future fiscal analysis that is provided to the community.
-As all businesses are concerned about the current economic conditions in New York State so is the Board of Education of the Fort Plain Central School.
+As all businesses are concerned about the current economic conditions in New York State so is the Board of Education of the Fort Plain Central School District.
 Changes in economic conditions has impacted tax revenues and the amount of state aid the district will receive in the future.

 The cost of employee benefits continues to be a major budgetary factor for Fort Plain Central School District and all school districts.
 There continues to be rapid growth in the cost of health insurance.
-To offset this factor, the District continues to explore more cost effective programs to deliver health insurance benefits.
+To offset this factor, the district continues to explore more cost-effective programs to deliver health insurance benefits.
 The rising costs of funding the Teachers' Retirement System and Employees' Retirement System are projected to have significant budgetary impact in the near to intermediate future.

 The COVID 19 pandemic will have long-lasting effects on the national and state economy as well as the district's outlook.
-The District is well positioned to mitigate the negative impact of State Aid losses for the current year.
+The district is well positioned to mitigate the negative impact of State Aid losses for the current year.

-Because of the District's reliance in State Aid, the District will be faced with ongoing reductions in all budget categories to be able to reach a balanced budget for the next several years.
+Because of the district's reliance on New York State Aid, the district will be faced with ongoing reductions in all budget categories to be able to reach a balanced budget for the next several years.

-The School District has worked with an actuarial firm to project long-term liabilities for retiree health insurance coverage (as afforded by contract) and continues to fund reserves for anticipated retirement incentive costs.
+The Fort Plain Central School District has worked with an actuarial firm to project long-term liabilities for retiree health insurance coverage (as afforded by contract) and continues to fund reserves for anticipated retirement incentive costs.